OmarAlaaeldein/Sentence_Similarity/README.md

 - [ ] Evaluate the performance of the model.
 - [ ] Implement the model with FastText and compare the performance.
 - [ ] Explore possibilities of parallelizing operations for faster computation.

+## Important

+- The pertrained embedding model is trained on an aggregation of text corpuses locally
+- For the objective of comparing sentecne similiarty this approach is not currently performing optimally